-For further information, please contact us (see menu) or consult the curriculum for Internet Technologies and Computer Systems (scroll to 5th and 6th semester for English).
+For further information, please contact us (see menu) or consult the curriculum for Computer Technology (scroll to 5th and 6th semester for English).
 Please be aware that the curriculum still features the old title for the programme.

-With a BSc degree in Internet Technologies Computer Systems from Aalborg University, you have seven different postgraduate programmes in engineering to choose from (all are in Aalborg unless otherwise specified):
+With a BSc degree in Computer Technology from Aalborg University, you have seven different postgraduate programmes in engineering to choose from (all are in Aalborg unless otherwise specified):